shekhargulati/git-the-missing-tutorial/README.md

 A branch represents an independent line of development.
 You use branch for following:

 1. Develop a new feature.
-Once you are done with the feature it will be merged into your main branch.
+Once you are done with the feature, it can be merged into your main branch.
 2. Fix a bug.
 3. Your experiment playground.